Millcreek Mall: History

 The mall's original anchor stores included Boston Store, Halle's, JCPenney, Kaufmann's, Carlisle's and Sears.
 Boston Store in 1979 became Horne's, which in turn closed and became Lazarus in 1994.
 Lazarus closed this anchor in 1997.
 Halle's later became a Dahlkemper's catalog showroom, which closed in 1993.
 Its space became Burlington Coat Factory.
 HomePlace took the former Carlisle's location after Carlisle's closure in 1995.
 Elder-Beerman took over the former Lazarus in 1998, but was converted five years later to The Bon-Ton.
-After HomePlace closed, its space was divided between Steve & Barry's and AC Moore, the former of which closed in 2009.
+After HomePlace closed, its space was divided between Steve & Barry's and AC Moore; the former closed in 2009 and the latter in 2020.
 Also, Kaufmann's was converted to Macy's in September 2006.
 Burlington Coat Factory moved out of the mall in late 2012.
 In 2014, the space that was occupied by Burlington was split into six spaces that now house Primanti Brothers, a Mad Mex restaurant, a Round One Entertainment arcade and a Guitar Center.
-The two other spaces are still vacant as of now with no future plans.
-The area of the mall was also renamed "The Promenade" and it also has its own mall entrance as well.
+The two other spaces are still vacant as of now with no future plans but the spaces are used seasonally by some companies.
+The area of the mall was also renamed "The Promenade" with an entrance of its own.

 The combination of anchors has given it the shape of a gun pointed at downtown Erie when viewed from above, which has led to controversy in some cases.
 This has resulted in an urban legend which states the mall was intentionally built that way under the direction of the mafia.

 On March 27, 2008, it was announced the mall would receive a multimillion-dollar renovation.
 Among the new additions to the mall are a children's area, a food court, and renovated entrances to the building.
 The mall also got skylights, porcelain floors, a new west side entrance, and new parking lot lights.
 The food court opened in late 2008.

 Boscov's opened in the recently shuttered Sears on October 5, 2017.

 On October 18, 2017, it was announced Round One Entertainment will join the center.
 It opened in Summer 2018.

 On January 31, 2018, it was announced that regional division The Bon-Ton will be closing this location.

 On September 18, 2022, a massive fight broke out between juveniles in the Macy's wing in the Food Court which resulted in a shot being fired into the ceiling and the mall having to go into lockdown.
 The individuals involved in the shooting were charged and the Millcreek Mall is currently working on to find a way to prevent this sort of crime from happening again.

-In February 2023, it was announced that Dick's Sporting Goods will be moving into the space formerly occupied by The Bon-Ton.
+In February 2023, it was announced that Dick's Sporting Goods will be moving from its prior location in the Millcreek Mall Pavilion into the space formerly occupied by The Bon-Ton.

+On November 9, 2024, Sierra, a department store known for selling outdoor sports apparel and gear opened next to Boscov’s.